tinacms/tina.io/content/guides/nextjs/github-open-authoring/custom-doc-styled-components.md

 title: Add a Custom Document for Styled Components
 ---

-With Next.js Preview Mode, we will actually be editing the production site.
+With Next.js Preview Mode, we will actually be editing while on the production site.
 In order for the Tina UI to render properly in production, we need to add a [custom document](https://nextjs.org/docs/advanced-features/custom-document) to [load the Tina styled components](https://styled-components.com/docs/advanced#server-side-rendering) in Preview Mode.

 Create a new file in the `pages` directory called `_document.tsx`, copy this code to that file: